2023 Best Geological & Earth Sciences Bachelor's Degree Schools

 The average amount in student loans that geology majors at UF take out while working on their Bachelor's Degree is $17,469.

-Lock Haven University landed the #20 spot in the 2023 rankings for the best bachelor’s degree geological and earth sciences programs.
-Located in the town of Lock Haven, LHU is a public college with a small student population.
+Lock Haven University did quite well in this year’s ranking of the best places for geological and earth sciences students to get a bachelor’s degree.
+It came in at #20 on the list.
+Located in the distant town of Lock Haven, LHU is a public school with a small student population.

-Michigan State University landed the #21 spot in the 2023 rankings for the best bachelor’s degree geological and earth sciences programs.
-Located in the city of East Lansing, Michigan State is a public college with a fairly large student population.
+Michigan State University came in at #21 in this year’s edition of the Best Geological & Earth Sciences Bachelor’s Degree Schools ranking.
+Located in the city of East Lansing, Michigan State is a public school with a very large student population.

 Full Geological & Earth Sciences at Michigan State University Report

 Texas A&M University - Kingsville did quite well in this year’s ranking of the best places for geological and earth sciences students to get a bachelor’s degree.
 It came in at #22 on the list.
-Located in the town of Kingsville, Texas A&M Kingsville is a public school with a medium-sized student population.
+Located in the town of Kingsville, Texas A&M Kingsville is a public college with a moderately-sized student population.

 On average, geology graduates from Texas A&M Kingsville take out $29,172 in student loans while working on their Bachelor's Degree.